etix/mirrorbits/README.md

 ```
 * It is advised to never cache requests intended for Mirrorbits since each request is supposed to be unique, caching the result might have unexpected consequences.
 * Having multiple instances of Mirrorbits sharing the same database is not yet (officially) supported, therefore don't do it in production.

+# We're social!

+The best place to discuss about mirrorbits is to join the #VideoLAN IRC channel on Freenode.
+For the latest news, you can follow [@mirrorbits](http://twitter.com/mirrorbits) on Twitter.

 # License MIT